AGCoL

 Dot Plot Filter

 The Filter settings are used for the duration of the given Dot Plot display.
-The Color Icon settings are stored for every Dot Plot display.
+In contrast, the Color Icon settings are stored for subsequent Dot Plot displays.

 As soon as a Filter option is changed, it will be reflected on the dotplot.
 However, no other panel can be accessed until one of the following buttons is clicked, which will close the Filter window.